viperproject/tutorial/src/termination-syntax.md

 > **Exercise**
 >
 > Swap the tuple elements, i.e., change the decreases clause to `n, m`.
 For which of the recursive calls do you expect error messages?

-The well-founded order over tuples need not be imported (and cannot be customised).
-However, the well-founded orders of the types appearing in the tuple must be.